Read our recent article for five ways to encourage families to practice decoding strategies in reading at home.

 By Maren Madalyn, contributing writer

-As an avid reader with diverse interests, I am constantly stumbling across new, unfamiliar words.
-Sometimes those words are completely made up, like alethiometer, which references an imaginary divination tool from Phillip Pullman’s His Dark Materials series.
+Sometimes those words are completely made up, like alethiometer, which references an imaginary divination tool from Phillip Pullman’s The Golden Compass.
 Other times, I find a word so unusual to me that I expect it to be made up, only to discover that it exists and usually means something really specific — like horripilation, the scientific term for getting goosebumps.
+The more complicated words are of course, more challenging (and fun) to decode at first glance.

 Words in my home language of English, both real and imaginary, impress me.
 You could call me a “word nerd.”